learn-co-curriculum/phase-1-first-class-functions/README.md

 ## Learning Goals

-1. Practice writing inline functions
+1. Define "first-class function"
-2. Practice writing functions to use as callbacks
+2. Use inline functions
-3. Explain what a "first-class function" is
+3. Use functions as return values

 ## Introduction